 - A new feature that's being worked on can be developed in a separate branch, and later merged into the main branch when it's ready

 - Explore different designs variations of your app, deploying them independently, and later merge in the variation that was the most successful.

 Creating a branch

-Create a branch by clicking the '+' icon in the version control panel's branch section.
+Create a branch by clicking the '+' icon in the version control panel's branch dropdown.